This page is available under these URLs:

 - an overall impression of each applicant’s personal and professional aims will also be evaluated.

 While filling out all of the application requirements, please make note that, unlike the Studienbeihilfe law required to provide financial support to students abroad, the applicants of this scholarship have no legal claim over the scholarship provider (KUWI), when financial support is not awarded.
 The KUWI scholarship is private and therefore may choose applicants as it sees fit.
+When submitting your application, please note that the first and last day of the research stay must be a weekday.

 Please note: due to the limited spaces available, only the best applicants can be selected for the award